 Venue: Kane Hall 225 (Walker Ames Room) @ University of Washington

 Johanne Gomez, director of the documentary Caribbean Fantasy (Dominican Republic)

 Sarah Hoch, President of the Guanajuato International Film Festival ( Mexico)

-Alejandra Quintero, Dean of the Communication and Audiovisual Dept of the National Unified Corporation of Education (Colombia)
+Alejandra Quintero, National Director of the Social Communication Program of the National Unified Corporation of Educaction (CUN) (Colombia)

 Central Plaza Parking Garage: To park in the Central Plaza Parking Garage, take a right onto 15th Avenue NE.
 Continue south on 15th Avenue NE until you reach NE 41st Street.
 The parking garage entrance will be on your left.
 Stop at Gate 1, pay attendant and park where directed.
 Once you have parked in the garage, find the corridor labeled "Kane Hall" (northeast corner of the garage) and take the elevator to the appropriate floor (1st floor for Rooms 110, 120, 130, 2nd floor for Rooms 210, 220, Walker-Ames).

 Sponsored by Delta Air Lines, Neighborhood Department, 4Culture, Marguerite Casey Foundation, Latin-American and Caribbean Studies Program, Center for Global Studies, Cinema and Media Studies, Comparative History of ideas, Spanish and Portuguese Studies, Simpson Center for the Humanities.